neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle.md

 ## Logging

-A complete record of all file transfers in a neuroscience project is invaluable, ensuring the full history of the project can be checked at any time.
+A complete record of all file transfers is invaluable, ensuring the full history of the project can be checked at any time.
 When a folder is created or data transferred in **datashuttle**, all details are logged to the local machine.
 Logs are stored